-I’m going to try and spotlight various ancestors as I get the time.
+I’m going to try to spotlight various ancestors as I get the time.
 First up, I would like to spotlight my Great Grandfather, Giovanni Lucarelli.

 They lived in the Bronx, NY, until around 1925, when they moved to Boyertown, PA.
 At some point he bought a farm, but things didn’t go well, and he lost the farm.
 I’m not sure if this happened before, or after, Philomena died in 1931.
 After she passed away he moved back to the Bronx.
 Nicolino and his family stayed in PA.
 Giovanni contracted Pulmonary Tuberculosis, and died in St. Joseph’s Hospital in the Bronx on April 3, 1934.
 He is buried in St. Raymond Cemetery in the Bronx.
 Buried along with him are his granddaughter, Carmala Lucarelli, who was 1 when she died, and his Grand niece, Carmela “Millie” Alacci, who was 1 month when she died.